2019 Honda Pilot Complete In-depth Review & Buying Guide

 Honda Pilot has received a mid-cycle update which gives it a better chance to be more competitive against newly refreshed competitors.
 The front and rear fascia have been changed to make the Pilot look more contemporary.
 The pilot has been competitively priced and is amongst the top players in the mid-size three-row crossovers.

-The pilot was first introduced in 2003, and since then it has been a mainstay in this segment.
+Honda Pilot was first introduced in 2003, and since then it has been a mainstay in this segment.
 2019 Honda Pilot competes with Ford Explorer, Toyota Highlander, and the newly introduced Subaru Ascent.
-The pilot has got a good engine, ample cabin space and excellent safety ratings to its name.
+The car has got a good engine, ample cabin space and excellent safety ratings to its name.
 And the 2019 model has introduced some great changes.

 2019 Honda Pilot Features

 Honda Pilot is offered in five trim levels.
 LX is the base trim and comes in a standard 2WD configuration.
 It offers a 5-inch infotainment screen and a multi-angle rearview camera.
 Honda Sensing is a standard feature.
 EX trim upgrades the infotainment screen to a bigger size and offers amenities like power adjustable seats, one-touch second-row fold seats, and an intelligent traction management system.
 You can opt for the optional AWD from this trim level.